A Marketing Plan Template to Start Your Year Right

 strategic planning template

-• Vision – What direction is your business headed, and what does the ideal future look like?
+• Vision – What direction is our business headed, and what does the ideal future look like?

-• Mission – What’s your business’s mission statement?
+• Mission – What’s our business’s mission statement?
+Are we staying true to this statement?

-• Values – What matters to your business, and how is that reflected in the way you behave?
+• Values – What matters to our business, and how is that reflected in the way we behave?
+Are we successfully communicating our values?

-• Team – Identify roles within your core organization.
+• Team – Identify roles within our core organization.
 This will make it easier to divvy up tasks from this marketing plan template.

-• Products and services – Should you expand or pare down your current offerings?
+• Products and services – Should we expand or pare down our current offerings?

 • Goals – Did you meet your biggest goals?
 Were they too broad or too specific?
 Were they realistic?
 Were there too few or too many?